FriendsOfCake/search/README.md

 You can use `queryStringBlacklist` option of `PrgComponent` to set an array of form fields that should not end up in the query when extracting params from POST request and redirecting.

+## Tips

+### IDE compatibility
+For auto-complete and type-hinting on the Search behavior method, using/running the [IdeHelper code completion](https://github.com/dereuromark/cakephp-ide-helper/blob/master/docs/CodeCompletion.md) is recommended.